ArcLiz/pp2-quiz/README.md

 ### Footer
 ![Footer](docs/sitefooter.png)
-The footer is global across all site pages in order to keep the site looking uniform and for the user to always have access to the social media icon(s) it contains.
+* Global across all site pages in order to keep the site looking uniform and for the user to always have access to the social media icon(s) it contains.
 * Contains a clickable link (opens in new window) to my GitHub profile.

 ### Welcome Page (index.html)